Copypastik

 Search

-Press Control + Option + V, type to filter, navigate with arrow keys.
+Open the floating picker with Control + Option + V by default, then type to filter and move with the arrow keys.

 03